AngleSharp/AngleSharp/doc/Basics.md

 var paragraph = document.CreateElement("p");
 ```

 which creates the paragraph (&lt;p&gt;) element and assigns the given document as the owner of the node.
 As in the JavaScript / DOM world, we did not append the paragraph anywhere in the document.
+When an element is not being appended it has no parent and thus does not appear in the DOM tree.
+As a consequence it would not be serialized again, and some special actions would be without meaning.
+Furthermore, queries on the DOM tree would not show the given elements.

 On the other side those restrictions result in all constructors being marked as `internal`.
 This prevents inheritance (even though the class might be not `sealed`) and requires users to follow the given paths.